-Every person in Austria above 12 can get vaccinated for free, you can find more information about vaccination at the end of the page!
+Every person in Austria above 12 can get vaccinated for free, vaccination for children aged 5-12 is already available too.
+You can find more information about vaccination at the end of the page!

 Travelling to Austria

 Individuals who travel to Austria generally need to provide proof of COVID-vaccination, recovery or a negative COVID-19 test upon arrival (so-called “3G-rule”).

 For persons coming to Austria for work reasons on a daily basis, less strict testing rules might apply.